abhin4v/abhin4v.github.io/drafts/continuation-defunctionalization.md

      A   B  E   G
 ```

-Different traversals will yield different sequences of this tree:
+Different traversals of this tree will yield different sequences of elements:

 Traversal   Output
 ----------  -------